hardwario/website/content/projects/fridge-temperature.en.md

 handbook:
 date: 2019-09-26T13:58:29.753Z
 description: >-
   This is an IoT project which focuses on enhancing your digital skills.
-With the BigClown Starter Kit, you can set up a device that measures how cold it is in your freezer.
+With the HARDWARIO Starter Kit, you can set up a device that measures how cold it is in your freezer.
 slug: fridge-temperature
 meta_title: Temperature monitor for your fridge or freezer
 meta_description: >-
   This is an IoT project which focuses on enhancing your digital skills.
-With the BigClown Starter Kit, you can set up a device that measures how cold it is in your freezer.
+With the HARDWARIO Starter Kit, you can set up a device that measures how cold it is in your freezer.
 image_preview: >-
   https://res.cloudinary.com/lukasfabik/image/upload/v1573639788/projects/fridge-monitoring/3-fridge-monitoring.jpg
 image_main: >-